-Master of Science in the Teaching Mathematics and Science Education
+Master of Science in Teaching Mathematics and Science Education

-The Mathematics and Science Education degree is a master-level degree offered within the College of Science, Engineering, and Technology under the direction of the Department of Mathematics and in cooperation with the College of Education and Human
+The Mathematics and Science Education degree is a The Mathematics and Science Education degree is a master-level degree offered within the College of Science, Engineering, and Technology under the direction of the Department of Mathematics and in cooperation with the College of Education and Human Development.

-Development.
 There are three areas of concentration under the MST.
 A student can take coursework with concentrations in biology, mathematics or earth sciences.
-The concentration in mathematics is designed for persons with an adequate background in mathematics and who wish additional preparation for mathematics teaching or mathematics supervision.
-Degree requirements facilitate obtaining certification via an alternate route and is described in greater detail below, based on certification requirements of the State of Mississippi as stated in Bulletin 130, and upon the state principles and guidelines of the National Council of Teachers of Mathematics, the Mathematics Association of America, and the Mississippi Council of Teachers of Mathematics.
+The concentration in mathematics is designed for persons with an adequate background in mathematics teaching or mathematics supervision.